awsdocs/amazon-cloudfront-developer-guide/doc_source/reports.md

 **CloudFront Cache Statistics Reports**

 The CloudFront cache statistics report includes the following information:
-+ **Total Requests** – Shows the total number of requests for all HTTP status codes \(for example, 200 or 404\) and all methods \(for example, GET, HEAD, or POST\)
++ **Total Requests** – Shows the total number of requests for all HTTP status codes \(for example, 200 or 404\) and all methods \(for example, GET, HEAD, or POST\)\.
-+ **Percentage of Viewer Requests by Result Type** – Shows hits, misses, and errors as a percentage of total viewer requests for the selected CloudFront distribution
++ **Percentage of Viewer Requests by Result Type** – Shows hits, misses, and errors as a percentage of total viewer requests for the selected CloudFront distribution\.
-+ **Bytes Transferred to Viewers** – Shows total bytes and bytes from misses
++ **Bytes Transferred to Viewers** – Shows total bytes and bytes from misses\.
-+ **HTTP Status Codes** – Shows viewer requests by HTTP status code
++ **HTTP Status Codes** – Shows viewer requests by HTTP status code\.
-+ **Percentage of GET Requests that Didn't Finish Downloading**– Shows viewer GET requests that didn't finish downloading the requested object as a percentage of total requests
++ **Percentage of GET Requests that Didn't Finish Downloading**– Shows viewer GET requests that didn't finish downloading the requested object as a percentage of total requests\.

 For more information, see [CloudFront Cache Statistics Reports](cache-statistics.md)\.